-Co-founded with my friend Blake Dunkel in 2011, Trampt is currently going through an end-to-end product overhaul with another friend & developer Chris Gwizdala.
-Our site is a crowd-sourced platform for the Designer Toy and Low-Brow Art scene where members can find, follow, collect, talk about and purchase.
+Co-founded with my friend Blake Dunkel in 2011, Trampt is currently going through an end-to-end product overhaul after bringing on another friend Chris Gwizdala.
+Our site is a crowd-sourced collectibles platform for the Designer Toy and Low-Brow Art scene where members can find, follow, collect, talk, and transact.

 Each year, as a member of the Designer Toy Awards judging panel, I'm lucky enough to vote on the best art & toy submissions across a variety of categories.

 The heart of Trampt is our 185,000+ item library and our loyal members who've been managing their collections with us even as the site fell into disrepair.
 I made several attempts to redesign the entire platform over the years working part-time but it never materialized.
 Last year I drafted requirements docs, feature matrix, DB modification mappings, and redesigned/coded the entire front-end.
 Now we're ready to build.

 Knowing that eventually we'd be taking on partners or outside vendors, it was be important to document the entire platform.
 Scoping documents include Product Requirements, User Journeys/Flows, Content mapping, Competitive audits, trackers for DB changes, routes, API construction, components, and delivery roadmap.

 A significant cross-section of our members are coming from social sites, and a majority of that traffic is via mobile devices.
 We started by constructing several user journeys from these findings including our sign up process, collection management, and transactional flows for the shop.

 The page architecture was redesigned to emphasize exploration through related products and profile discovery.
 Besides a revised content architecture, detail pages include product tagging, purchase history, comments and shop aggregation.